The List of Alice Cooper Albums in Order of Release Date

 How many albums does Alice Cooper have?

-The discography of American rock artist Alice Cooper has released 29 studio albums (plus two studio albums with Hollywood Vampires), 50 singles, 11 live albums, 21 compilation albums, 12 video releases, and an audiobook.
+The discography of Alice Cooper has includes 30 studio albums (plus two studio albums with Hollywood Vampires), 69 singles, 3 extended plays, 12 live albums, 21 compilation albums, 15 video releases, 33 music videos and an audiobook (promo-only releases have been excluded here).

-All Alice Cooper Albums in Order: Check Out The List of Alice Cooper Albums in Order of Release Here!
+The List of Alice Cooper Albums in Order of Release Date

 Here is the list of Alice Cooper Album in Order of Release Date: